City of Regina Homepage

 View Photos

-Community Outreach
+Community Events and Outreach

-The first Community Information Session took place on January 5, 2022.
+Community Information Session - January 5, 2022

 If you have questions, please reach out to Silver Sage at RHI@silversage.ca or the City at rapidhousing@regina.ca